CatalysmsServerManager/docs/docs/en/CSMM/custom-commands.md

 As you can see, when we pass a parameter "dave" to the command, it will say hello to Dave!
 When we do not add a parameter, it will use the default value.

-## Functions

-Functions are actions you can do inside the execution of a custom command.

-### wait(x)

-Will wait x seconds before continuing with command execution.
-Warning: you should not use this for long delays.
-Whenever CSMM restarts, it will forget about commands that are still running.

-### addCurrency(playerId, amount)

-With this function, you can add or substract currency from a players balance.
-For example: addCurrency(\${player.id}, 50)

-### setRole(steamId, role)

-Sets a players role.
-The role parameter is the name of the role, this has to be **exactly** the same.
-This can be used if you have a \$adddonor command, in the vote reward command to give voters access to special commands, ...

 ## Special Variables

 - \${randNum:start:end}